solidjs/solid-start/docs/routes/core-concepts/api-routes.md

 <table-of-contents></table-of-contents>

-While we think that using  [`createServerData$`][createServerData] is the best way to write server-side code for data needed by your UI, sometimes you need to expose API routes.
+While we think that using `Server Functions` is the best way to write server-side code for data needed by your UI, sometimes you need to expose API routes.
 Reasons for wanting API Routes include:

 - You have additional clients that want to share this logic.
 - You want to expose a GraphQL or tRPC endpoint.